Pittsburgh Penguins: Rebuilding (2001–2005)

-Marc-Andre Fleury was drafted first overall in 2003 by the Penguins.
+Marc-André Fleury was drafted first overall in 2003 by the Penguins.

 The Penguins' attendance had dwindled in the late 1990s.
 In 1998–99, the club had an average attendance of 14,825 at home games, the lowest it had been since Lemieux's rookie year.
 Reducing revenue on top of the previous bankruptcy necessitated salary shedding.
-The biggest salary move was the trading of superstar Jaromir Jagr to the Washington Capitals in the summer of 2001.
+The biggest salary move was the trading of superstar Jaromír Jágr to the Washington Capitals in the summer of 2001.
 The Penguins missed the playoffs for the first time in 12 years in 2002, finishing in a tie for third-to-last in their conference.
 The following season they finished second-last.
-In the 2003 NHL entry draft, the Penguins selected goaltender Marc-Andre Fleury with the first overall pick.
+In the 2003 NHL entry draft, the Penguins selected goaltender Marc-André Fleury with the first overall pick.

 The 2003–04 season was an ordeal with Lemieux missing all but 24 regular season games with a hip injury, and attendance dipping to an average of 11,877 (the lowest average of any NHL team), with just one sellout.
 As the season progressed, the Penguins signed new head coach (and former Penguins' player and commentator) Eddie Olczyk and opted not to include Fleury in the lineup for the bulk of the season.
 This culminated in the worst record in the NHL, with the team winning just 23 games.
 As in the 1980s, the Penguins' struggles were fortuitously concurrent with a string of NHL entry draft classes that would yield multiple world-class talents.
 The Penguins lost out on the first overall pick for the 2004 NHL entry draft (Alexander Ovechkin), which went to the Washington Capitals.
 However, Ovechkin's countryman, center Evgeni Malkin, was similarly highly regarded, and Pittsburgh took him with the second overall pick.
 However, a transfer dispute between the NHL and the International Ice Hockey Federation (IIHF) delayed his Pittsburgh debut.

 By this point, the Penguins had collapsed financially since the Stanley Cup-winning years of the early 1990s.
 Their home venue, the Civic Arena, had become the oldest arena in the NHL, and Lemieux had tried unsuccessfully to cut a deal with the city for a new facility.
 With Pittsburgh uninterested in building a new hockey arena for the struggling Penguins, Lemieux began looking into the possibilities of selling or relocating the team to Kansas City, Missouri.
 A lockout prompted the cancellation of the 2004–05 NHL season.
 One of the many reasons for the lockout included disagreements on resolving the financial struggles of teams like the Penguins and the Ottawa Senators, which had filed for bankruptcy protection.
 During the lockout, the Penguins' players dispersed between the club's American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, and to European leagues.